rocketacademy/marketing-website/src/pages/courses/basics/index.md

   sidebarlabel: Admission and Tuition
   subheading1: No math or coding background required, just a computer with
     internet, webcam and passion!
   subheading2: Register now to maximise early bird discount of up to S$40!
-Discounted price reflected on checkout.
+Discounted price will reflect automatically on checkout (if eligible).
 Tuition is fully refundable until course admissions deadline.
   prevcost: S$999
   currentcost: S$199
   objectives: